Skip site navigation (1)Skip section navigation (2)

 nvlist_exists_string_array(), nvlist_exists_nvlist_array(),

-nvlist_exists_descriptor_array() functions return true if element of
+nvlist_exists_descriptor_array() functions return true if element named

 The nvlist_add_null(), nvlist_add_bool(), nvlist_add_number(),